cnlewis/CAPE_stone/index.md

 <li>Retrieved from the books: title, author, category and description with the Google Books API for each query</li>
 <li>We were limited to a 1,000 daily searches of Google API (daily query limit per user).</li>
 <li>Processed the information obtained to identify which book matches best (from a total of up to 5 candidates) depending on the appearance of terms in their title, author, and description.</li>
-<li>We returned a total of up to 5 books (the first being the best match) provided that the percentage of words in the query that appear in the title of the book returned is greater than 60%.
+<li>We returned a total of up to 5 books (the first being the best match) provided that the percentage of the words be greater than 60% in the query that appear in the title of the book.
 If the search words have a percentage of appearance higher than 50% in the returned author, we consider that it is a search by author and we labeled it as such.
 We would later remove the author queries from our data set as we only wanted to work with queries for titles.</li>
 </ul>

 <h4>Defining Number of Topics</h4>